OpenEvalProject/evals/manuscripts/elife-23647/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/23647/elife-23647-fig3-v2.jpg)

 **Figure 3.:** (A) Weight of stones (with bootstrapped 95% confidence intervals) found on Koram and NomSao Islands, separated for oyster bed and tidal.
-(B) Average stone availability per island, separated for oyster bed and tidal (with bootstrapped 95% confidence intervals over observed plots).10.7554/eLife.23647.007Figure 3—source data 1.The number and weight of stones located in 20 × 20 cm plots on Koram and NomSao Islands, Thailand.
+(B) Average stone availability per island, separated for oyster bed and tidal (with bootstrapped 95% confidence intervals over observed plots).

 The availability of marine gastropods between the two islands differed significantly for two species, with a higher number of periwinkles and tooth-lipped snails on NomSao (Figure 4, Figure 4—source data 1; t-tests: P. sulcatus: N = 749 individuals, t(18) = 2.885, p=0.010, M. labio:: N = 72 individuals, t(13)= 2.912, p=0.012).
 For bifasciated cerith, we found no difference between the two islands (C. bifasciatus: N = 72 individuals, t(16)= −1.090, p=0.292).
 Oyster beds were abundant along the lengths of rocky shores of both islands and therefore were not considered a potential limiting foraging factor.
 However, we found that rock oysters were significantly larger on NomSao than on Koram island (Figure 5A, Figure 5—source data 1; two sample t-test: N = 1018 individuals, t(563) = 9.873, p<0.001).
 We found a similar result for two of the investigated marine gastropod species, the periwinkle and the cerith.
 Both prey species were significantly larger on NomSao (Figure 5B, Figure 5—source data 2; two sample t-tests: P. sulcatus: N = 223 individuals, t(150) = 19.929, p<0.001; C. bifasciatus: N = 218 individuals, t(206)= 9.762, p<0.001).
 We did not find enough tooth-lipped snails on Koram (N = 4, versus N = 68 on NomSao) to do a size comparison between the two islands (see Figure 6B for size differences).

 ![Figure 4.](https://cdn.elifesciences.org/articles/23647/elife-23647-fig4-v2.jpg)

-**Figure 4.:** 10.7554/eLife.23647.009Figure 4—source data 1.The number of snails located in point transects along the shore of Koram and NomSao Islands, Thailand.

 ![Figure 5.](https://cdn.elifesciences.org/articles/23647/elife-23647-fig5-v2.jpg)

 **Figure 5.:** (A) Average size of oysters (with bootstrapped 95% confidence intervals) found on Koram and NomSao Islands.
-(B) Average snail size (volume) (with bootstrapped 95% confidence intervals) found on Koram and NomSao Islands.10.7554/eLife.23647.011Figure 5—source data 1.The size of rock oysters measured in width and length on Koram and NomSao Islands, Thailand.10.7554/eLife.23647.012Figure 5—source data 2.The size (length) of three marine snails (N = 100 each) on Koram and NomSao Islands, Thailand.
+(B) Average snail size (volume) (with bootstrapped 95% confidence intervals) found on Koram and NomSao Islands.

 ![Figure 6.](https://cdn.elifesciences.org/articles/23647/elife-23647-fig6-v2.jpg)